sparvu/kb/docs/mapping.md

 ## Data Mapping

 This section describes how can you create a new data source object, along with all needed
-information: its data messages, summary statistics, alarms and devices.
+information: the data messages, the summary statistics, the alarms and devices.

-Suppose you have a new sensor, or device you would liket to add to Kronometrix to record and analyse data from.
+Kronometrix interconnects with the real world using the library of monitoring objects, a collection of data source objects, messages as described [here](README.md).

 Before doing that, you need to create a new data source object, by defining what data messages, summary statistics you are interested in and ultimately what information you will visualize and report.